 Dewey became the hit of a television documentary in Japan and is now the star of a series of books.
 “Dewey: The Small-Town Library Cat Who Touched the World” (affiliate link)was released in 2008 and features a collection of stories written by Vicki Myron about Dewey and his library antics.
 The book also features stories by other individuals around the country who have been blessed by the appearance of cats at just the right time.

-Dewey is also the star of a children’s book called Dewey: There’s a Cat in the Library! (affiliate link).
+Dewey was also the star of a children’s book called Dewey: There’s a Cat in the Library! (affiliate link).
 Cuddle up with your favorite pet and read all about Dewey and his adventures in Spencer, Illinois’ library.

 Miko the Library Cat